Take a deep breath. Relax. Breathe evenly. And say out loud: “compost happens”.

 1. Identify a space in your garden for your compost heap.
 Semi-shade is best.
 Full sun is better than total shade.

 3. Decide on your ‘method’.
-Are you going to add it to a closed compost bin, just leave it in a pile, buy a tumbler, invest in a composting bag, or have a three bin system using pallets?
-This decision will also revolve around your composting strategy: passive or active.
+Are you going to add your organic waste to a closed compost bin, just leave it in a pile, use a tumbler, buy a composting bag, or have a three bin system using pallets?
+This decision will revolve around your composting strategy: passive or active.
 Passive is just leaving a well built pile to do its thing.
 Active is turning the heap and making compost quicker.

 4. Build your initial pile in layers.
 Just as if you’re making a lasagne or even a trifle (but don’t add brandy).
 The bottom layer should consist of twigs and sticks; these are to provide airflow up and through the compost.
 Then layer alternating layers of green or brown material with the last top layer being brown.
 Between layers you can also add natural activators such as soil, old compost, animal manures.
 Water generously between layers.

 6. Keep your heap moist - think of a wrung out sponge.
 Too wet and it will go anaerobic and smelly.
-Too dry and it will be very slow to compost.
+Too dry and it will be slow to breakdown.

 (We prefer to build or place our bin on top of soil.
 This way soil microbes and other critters can come up from the soil into the heap and help with the composting process - your heap should have a diverse range of critters hanging in there.
-Also, any leachate will be absorbed by the soil and build soil health).
+Also, any leachate will be absorbed by the soil and build soil health.
+We are not compost pit diggers - we've never understood how to manage a compost pit).

 8. Repeat the process.
 Big bits can go back into the first bin to form the bottom layer.
-Let his heap cool down and then use as you wish.
-Your compost is ready when it no longer gets hot and when its dark crumbly and smells of Earth.
+The remaining matter can be left to cool down.
+Your compost is ready when it no longer its cool, dark and crumbly, and smells of Earth (or a forest).

 The whole process should take 12 to 16 weeks.
 Longer if you don’t turn so much.
 But hey, “what’s the rush?”.